sowmyagowri/Stock-Price-Prediction/README.md

 	$source Dependencies/bin/activate
 4. Install dependencies numpy, scipy, requests, pyyaml, tensorflow, keras
 	$pip install -r requirements.txt
-5. Run "Command Prompt Run/predict_stock.py" - backend
+5. Run "Command Prompt Run/prophet.py" -- this starts the http server using python flask
-6. Run "Stock Price Prediction/app.py"       - frontend
+6. Open the port on browser and use the site.